-Motorola: MOTOBLUR "will not be our focus going forward"Alex Wagner - Deputy Managing Editor, News Desk
+Motorola: MOTOBLUR "will not be our focus going forward"Alex Wagner - Editorial Director of News and Content

 Android OS skins were popular in the early days of the OS, but now that the platform has matured many users feel that skins are more of a hindrance.
 While it doesn't seem like Motorola will completely be abandoning Android skins, co-CEO Sanjay Jha has said that the company will be focusing less on MOTOBLUR and more on "the value proposition of products."
 Jha continued by explaining that, while BLUR will be fading from the limelight, the skin "continues to be important" and that "you will see increased functionality in MOTOBLUR."
 No matter what you think of it, it sounds like the new version of MOTOBLUR, sometimes referred to by users as "NinjaBLUR," won't be disappearing any time soon.